3+3 Degree Program

 - Among the smallest class sizes of any law school in New England.

 - The lowest tuition of any ABA-accredited law school in Massachusetts.

 - 100% clinic or internship placement.

 UMass Law offers full and part-time programs in its day division and a part-time evening/weekend program.
 Students in all programs receive a comprehensive legal education that grounds them in knowledge and understanding of the law, legal institutions, and the responsibilities of the bar.

 UMass Law is fully accredited by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association.
 The Section of Legal Education may be contacted at 321 North Clark Street, Chicago, IL 60610, by fax to (312) 988-5681, by phone at (312) 988-6738, or by email.

-The law school is part of the University of Massachusetts Dartmouth, which is fully accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC).
+The law school is part of the University of Massachusetts Dartmouth, which is fully accredited by the New England Commission of Higher Education (NECHE).